Website and App FAQs

 To restore your benefits, simply log back in to the app using the same AccuWeather account that’s linked to your subscription.

-On the AccuWeather website, the Logout button appears at the bottom of the Account menu after you’ve successfully signed in.
+A: The Log Out button appears at the bottom of the Account menu after you’ve successfully signed in.
 The email address shown on the button indicates which AccuWeather account you’re currently logged in with, helping you confirm that you’re using the correct account.

 In some cases, multiple AccuWeather accounts may be associated with the same email address.
 If you’re experiencing issues accessing your account or subscription benefits, contact our support team at support@accuweather.com for assistance.